 Regardless of the cause, our capable team is ready to support your rehabilitation process, so that you can get back to your best.

 You may hear a popping sound when the MCL tears.

 A few hours after injury the affected area might begin to show signs of bruising.
 You may also encounter difficulty when trying to bend your knee.
 It’s likely your knee will be sore and swell.
 Pain tends to run along the inside edge of the knee when the MCL is damaged.

 You may also feel unstable, as though your knee could buckle to the side.

 For immediate care, we suggest the RICE method: rest, ice, compression, elevation.
 It’s also essential to get your knee checked by a doctor, so that they can assess whether an X-ray is necessary to rule out any further damage.

 After initially treating your knee with this method, physical therapy is recommended.
 Our osteopaths and chiropractors use a range of exercises to strengthen the knee and surrounding muscles in order to improve support.

 Initial treatments will focus on tissue healing, restoring the function of the joint and preventing further damage to the knee and neighbouring tissues.
 Rehabilitation through osteopathy aims to restore strength and stability in order to decrease the chance of future injury.

-Acupuncture is another great way to reduce inflammation and pain, while speeding up recovery time.
+Acupuncture is another great way to reduce pain, while speeding up recovery time.

-Another way to ease the inflammation at home is through diet.
+Another way to support your recover is through diet.
 Turmeric, leafy greens and fatty fish are a great place to start, but for personalised recipe plans to support your recovery, you can book an appointment with one of our naturopaths.